rdk/p2rank/misc/tutorials/hyperparameter-optimization-tutorial.md

 Hopt command (`p2rank hopt`) implements Bayesian optimization using program Speramint.
 (Other optimization tools might be employed in similar fashion with little additional work.
-See how integration wihth Spearmint is implemented in HSpearmintOptimizer.groovy)
+See how integration wihth Spearmint is implemented in HSpearmintOptimizer.groovy).

+Supported parameter types: numerical, boolean.

 ## Install Spearmint (on ubuntu)
 ```sh